Nicki Packer

-Nicki Packer (also known as Nicolle Packer) FRSC is a Distinguished Professor of Glycoproteomics in the School of Natural Sciences at Macquarie University and Principal Research Leader at Griffith University's Institute for Glycomics.
+Nicki Packer (also known as Nicolle Packer) FRSC is an Australian college professor and researcher.
+She currently serves as a distinguished professor of glycoproteomics in the School of Natural Sciences at Macquarie University and principal research leader at Griffith University's Institute for Glycomics.
 Packer is a Fellow of the Royal Society of Chemistry and in 2021 received the Distinguished Achievement in Proteomic Sciences Award from the Human Proteome Organization.
 Her research focuses on biological functional of glycoconjugates by linking glycomics with proteomics and bioinformatics.

 Career

 Packer's research focuses on glycoconjugates, a topic at the intersection of chemistry and biological sciences which aims to identify and study the function of the collection of glycoproteins, glycolipids and proteoglycans in cells and on cell surfaces.
 Her research program examines the structure, function and role of glycans in cancer and microbial infections, as well as their application in therapeutics.

 Packer started her research career with a PhD from the University of Sydney in 1978.
 In 1999 she co-founded Proteome Systems Limited, an Australian biotech company which developed glycoanalytical technology and informatics tools.
-Packer became a Professor at Macquarie University in 2007 and in 2017 became a Distinguished Professor and also became the Principal Research Leader at the Institute for Glycomics at Griffith University.
+Packer became a professor at Macquarie University in 2007 and in 2017 became a distinguished professor and also became the principal research leader at the Institute for Glycomics at Griffith University.

-Packer is Academic Lead of the Australian Proteome Analysis Facility at Macquarie University.
+Packer is academic lead of the Australian Proteome Analysis Facility at Macquarie University.
 In 2017 Packer co-founded the Human Glycoproteomics Initiative (HGI) as part of the Human Proteome Organisation (HUPO) and the Australian Glycoscience Society Glyco@Oz in 2019 to connect Australian glycoscientists.
-She was Deputy Director of Macquarie University's Biomolecular Discovery Research Centre.
+She was deputy director of Macquarie University's Biomolecular Discovery Research Centre.

 Packer has had multiple roles in ARC-funded research centres, including: